jsha/blocktogether/testing.md

 - Verify list of blocks appears.
 - Verify no username shows up in header.
 - Verify "Log On" shows up in header.
-- Click "Block all".
-Verify popup says "Please log on to block people."
+- Click "Block all and subscribe".
+Verify popup says "Please log on."
 - Click "Log On" link in header.
 - If prompted, authorize Block Together app for @twestact3.
 - Verify redirected to /settings.
 TODO: Fix this: